chrcarrizosa/shinyseg/docs/docs/how-to/flb.md

 Constant relative risk](/examples/example1) provides a good example of why this may be relevant.

-To proceed, select two analysis parameters from the dropdown inputs.
-The choices will depend on all previous inputs and are presented as a list of sex-age-phenotype-parameter combinations.
+To proceed, select two analysis parameters from the dropdown inputs — the choices will depend on all previous inputs and are presented as a list of sex-age-phenotype-parameter combinations.
 Then, specify a range of values to test for each one, and click on **Plot**.
 A contour plot will appear displaying the FLB as a function of the selected parameters, using the same colors as the key provided earlier.
 If your current parameter values are within the specified ranges, they will also be displayed as a cross on the graph.
 For example, the following plot